How to Transition Back to the Workforce

 Going back to work after a long absence can be filled with unknowns.
 What will employers think about the time lapse on my resume?
 Will my absence from the workforce hurt my chances for employment?
 Do I need to learn new skills to be employable?

 Transitioning back to the workforce can be challenging regardless of the reasons for the absence, i.e., starting a family, caring for a sick loved one, your own illness, volunteering, pursuing a graduate degree.
 You may face recruiters and employers who have a bias against gaps in employment history or even your own fears and self-doubts about returning.
-Having worked with many people who have made a successful transition, I urge you to take a breath, focus, and follow the tips below to help you overcome the challenges.
+Having worked with many people who have made a successful transition, we urge you to take a breath, focus, and follow the tips below to help you overcome the challenges.

 7 Tips for a Smoother Workforce Re-Entry